Krasnoyarsk: History

 The settlement was granted town status in 1690.
 An intensive growth of Krasnoyarsk began with the arrival of the Siberian Route (the road M53 nowadays) in 1735 to 1741 which connected the nearby towns of Achinsk and Kansk with Krasnoyarsk and with the rest of Russia.

 In 1749, a meteorite with a mass of about 700 kg was found 230 km south of Krasnoyarsk.
 It was excavated by Peter Simon Pallas in 1772 and transported to Krasnoyarsk and subsequently to Saint Petersburg.
-The Krasnoyarsk meteorite is important because it was the first pallasite ever studied and the first meteorite ever etched.
+The Krasnoyarsk meteorite was the first pallasite ever studied and the first meteorite ever etched.

 In 1822 Krasnoyarsk became the administrative center of Yeniseysk Governorate.
-By the end of the 19th century, Krasnoyarsk had several manufacturing facilities and railroad workshops and an engine-house.
+By the end of the 19th century, Krasnoyarsk had several manufacturing facilities and railroad workshops and an engine house.
 Growth continued with the discovery of gold and the arrival of a railroad in 1895.

 In the Russian Empire, Krasnoyarsk was one of the places to which political exiles were banished.
 For example, eight Decembrists were deported from St. Petersburg to Krasnoyarsk after the failure of the revolt.

 In the aftermath of the Russian Revolution of 1917, during the Russian Civil War, Siberia east of Omsk was controlled by white forces under Alexander Kolchak, who in December 1919 retreated east to Irkutsk and the Bolsheviks took control of the city.
 On a plateau 7 km outside of town was a prisoner of war camp with 13,000 German and Austrian troops.
 Elsa Brändström of the Swedish Red Cross spent almost a year there from July 1919 until May 1920.

 During the periods of centralized planning (Five Year Plans) numerous large plants and factories were constructed in Krasnoyarsk: Sibtyazhmash, the dock yard, the paper factory, the hydroelectric power station (now the fifth largest in the world and the second in Russia), and the river port.

 In 1934, Krasnoyarsk Krai was formed, with Krasnoyarsk as its administrative center.